culturing/poems/Poems/2026-03-15/06 Into Humiliation.md

 If so, this is more than okay.
 It was very brave to ask for this kind of help.
 In hindsight, perhaps you were asking for this all along.
-Did my fire leave a scar on your body that will never heal?
+Did my fire leave a scar on your body that no amount of time will heal?
-Has the goddess slithered off of her pedestal enraptured, ravished, finally free?
+Has the goddess slithered off her pedestal enraptured, ravished, finally free?
 Are you human now?

 ***